 Trade-in abandonment

 Trade-in abandonment is the percentage of started trade-in or buyback quote flows that do not complete with a submitted device.
+It is the primary KPI for diagnosing whether intake pricing or process friction is suppressing supply acquisition.

 See also